Euro zone bond yields fall as ECB's Draghi boosts QE speculation

 The ECB has been struggling for months to lift inflation out of what it calls a “danger zone” of sub-1 percent.
 Euro zone consumer prices grew 0.4 percent in July and are expected to post 0.3 percent growth in August on Friday, a far cry from the ECB’s target of just below 2 percent.

-Germany’s Ifo business sentiment at 0800 GMT was expected to add to the picture of a lacklustre euro zone economy.
+Germany’s Ifo business sentiment at 0400 EST was expected to add to the picture of a lackluster euro zone economy.

 “(Draghi‘s) comments are likely to keep alive the hopes that the ECB adds more stimulus measures to push the inflation expectations back upwards,” said Suvi Kosonen, an analyst at Nordea.